Controlling Stepper Motors Using Arduino CNC Shield V3 and GRBL.

 Arduino CNC Shield Hardware Overview

-The Shield is fitted onto the Arduino UNO microcontroller and motors are connected directly to the output pins of the drivers.
-The drivers to use are chosen depending on the power of the motors and application
+You fit the Shield onto the Arduino UNO microcontroller and connect the motors directly to the output pins of the drivers.
+You choose the drivers based on the power of the motors and the application.

 The main parts of the CNC shield are as shown below.